Generalized discrete Markov spectra: Introduction and Main Results

+The starting point of this paper is the classical link between Diophantine spectra and Markov numbers.
+We recall it first in a form that will later be generalized by a cluster-combinatorial construction.
+The \emph{Markov spectrum} is the set

-and it is known to have been studied by Markov around 1880.
-The value
+which was studied by Markov around 1880.
+The Markov constant

-can be understood as a measure of how close the lines defined by the zeros of the quadratic form $Q(x,y)$ comes to lattice points.
-Markov focused on the part of this spectrum less than 3 and showed that every element in this range can be expressed using a \emph{Markov number}.
-More precisely, a Markov number is a positive integer appearing in a solution $(x,y,z) \in \mathbb{Z}_{>0}^3$ of the equation
+measures, in this setting, how closely the lines defined by the zeros of the quadratic form $Q(x,y)$ approach lattice points.
+Markov identified the part of the spectrum below $3$ in terms of the integer solutions of a single cubic equation.
+More precisely, a \emph{Markov number} is a positive integer that appears in a solution $(x,y,z) \in \mathbb Z_{>0}^3$ of